Phronesis2025/hairstyles-app/PROGRESS.md

 [None yet; list files as needed, e.g., client/src/components/PhotoUpload.jsx]

 Current State
-**Date**: [e.g., May 8, 2025]
+**Date**: May 8, 2025
-**Progress**: Initialized React frontend with Vite in /hairstyles-app/client.
-Installed dependencies and tested at localhost:5173.
-Created minimal App.jsx with Great Clips-inspired header.
+**Progress**: Initialized Node.js/Express backend in /hairstyles-app/server with ES module syntax and /health route.
+Installed express and dotenv, set PORT=5000.
+Tested at localhost:5000/health with JSON response.
 Committed to GitHub.
-Ready for Tailwind CSS setup.
+Ready for Supabase setup.
+**Blockers**: None
-**Blockers**: [None or describe any issues] **Environment**: Local development (Node.js 20.x, Cursor paid plan, localhost:5173); GitHub (https://github.com/your-username/hairstyles-app).
+**Environment**: Local development (Node.js 20.19.1, npm 10.8.2, Cursor paid plan, localhost:5173, localhost:5000); GitHub (https://github.com/your-username/hairstyles-app).
-**Errors**: [None or log errors, e.g., “Vite failed to start, fixed by reinstalling dependencies”] To-Do List
+**Errors**:

+- [May 8, 2025]: “npm error could not determine executable to run” when running `npx tailwindcss init -p`.
+Fixed by clearing npm cache and reinstalling dependencies.
+- [May 8, 2025]: Same error with `npx tailwindcss --version` on Node.js 22.14.0 (tailwindcss@4.1.5).
+Downgraded to Node.js 20.x and reinstalled npm.
+- [May 8, 2025]: Error persisted on Node.js 20.19.1.
+Fixed by resetting npm cache, setting registry to https://registry.npmjs.org/, reinstalling tailwindcss@3.4.1, and manually creating config files.
+- [May 8, 2025]: “module is not defined in ES module scope” when running `npm run dev`.
+Cursor fixed by renaming postcss.config.js to postcss.config.cjs.
+Learned to use .cjs for CommonJS configs in Vite projects.

+  To-Do List

 Start Phase 1: Set up React with Vite and Tailwind CSS.
 Create FUTURE_IMPROVEMENTS.md with initial format.